Tips for New Sitecore Developers

 Troubleshooting Sitecore Errors

-If there are no logs at all, it's probably a web.config issue.
+• If there are no logs at all, you've probably got a server or web.config issue.

 Set yourself up for success.
 Here are the tools I use: